Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/10-NSFetchRequests/Readme.md

 ## Objectives

 - Fetch data from Core Data with NSFetchedRequest
-- Filter through data stored in Core Data with Predicates
+- Filter through data stored in Core Data with NSPredicate
+- Sort data with NSSortDescriptor
+- Fetch and display data with NSFetchedResultsController

 ## Predicates

 Provides an interface for querying much like a mixture of sql and a regular expression

-**Example: **
+**Example**

 ```swift